New conjecture on exact Dirac zero-modes of lattice fermions: Summary and Discussion

 \section{Summary and Discussion}

-Our conjecture claims that the maximal number of fermion species on a finite lattice is equivalent to the summation of the Betti numbers of the $D$-dimensional manifold from which the lattice is constructed.
+Our conjecture claims that the maximal number of exact Dirac zero-modes of free fermions on the finite lattices we formulate in the paper is equal to the summation of the Betti numbers of the $D$-dimensional manifold from which the lattice is constructed.
 It is summarized as

-where ${\mathcal N}({}^{\ast}{\mathcal M})$ is the number of fermion species on the lattice, which is defined as a lattice-discretized version ${}^{\ast}{\mathcal M}$ of the manifold $\mathcal M$.
-In a sense that this conjecture relates the number of lattice fermion species (doublers) to the topology of spacetime manifold, it is complementary to the Nielsen-Ninomiya's no-go theorem which claims the emergence of pairs of fermion species as a result of the cancellation of chiral charges on torus.
+where ${\mathcal N}({}^{\ast}{\mathcal M})$ is the number of Dirac zero-modes on the lattice, which is defined as a lattice-discretized version ${}^{\ast}{\mathcal M}$ of the manifold $\mathcal M$.
+In a sense that this conjecture relates the number of lattice Dirac zero-modes to the topology of spacetime manifold, it is complementary to the Nielsen-Ninomiya's no-go theorem which claims the emergence of pairs of fermion species as a result of the cancellation of chiral charges on torus.

-We note that the term, ``the number of fermion species", we used in the paper is defined as the number of Dirac zero-modes of fermions on finite lattices.
-For infinite-volume lattices things drastically change: For example, the number of species of naive fermion on the one-dimensional lattice hyperball ${}^{\ast}B^1$ approaches two in an infinite-volume limit, which is the same number as that on ${}^{\ast}T^1$.
-It is of great importance that our conjecture relates the topology of {\it a continuum manifold} and the fermion species on {\it a finite lattice defined by discretizing the manifold}.
+In this paper we restrict our argument to the specific finite lattices; the torus, hyperball and their product lattices are composed of an one-dimensional chain complex with PBC or DBC, while the sphere lattice is constructed in a certain spherical coordinate.
+For infinite-volume lattices things drastically change: For example, the number of zero-modes of naive fermion on the one-dimensional lattice hyperball ${}^{\ast}B^1$ approaches two in an infinite-volume limit, which is the same number as that on ${}^{\ast}T^1$.
+It is of great importance that our conjecture relates the topology of {\it a continuum manifold} and the zero-modes on {\it a finite lattice defined by discretizing the manifold}.

-We believe that the program for the proof we have discussed in this paper is applicable to lattice fermions defined on generic manifolds.
-Future works will be devoted to the complete proof of the theorem.
+Although our argument is restricted to the specific cases so far, we consider that the conjecture is valid for lattice fermions defined on more generic lattices.
+If the theorem is established for generic cases, it has impacts on the study of lattice field theory.
+For example, one can predict the number of exact Dirac zero modes of free fermions on non-standard lattices such as discretized double torus.
+Future works will be devoted to generalization and establishment of this conjecture.

+Study on the connection between lattice field theory and graph theory leads to very rich understanding on both of them.
+In the upcoming work of ours, we will discuss the relation between lattice scalar field theory and topological graph theory, where the massless scalar operator on the lattice is exactly given by the graph Laplacian operator.